axllent/geoiplookup2/README.md

 sh build.sh
 ```

-And this will download `box` and build `geoiplookup.phar` automatically.
+And this will download `box`, use `composer` to install the required packages, and build `geoiplookup.phar`.